simsaens/Codea-Runtime/README.md

 + *Attribution:* You may use the Codea trademark when attributing Codea in your application, for example
   + You may include the "Made with Codea™" graphic in your application
-  + You may describe the application as "Made with Codea" or "Made with the Codea Runtime Library" in your application's marketing materials
+  + You may describe your application as "Made with Codea" or "Made with the Codea Runtime Library" in your application's marketing materials

 **Unauthorized Use of Two Lives Left Trademarks**